-To minimize measurement errors and improve the accuracy of genetic parameter estimates, it is essential to analyze a large number of genotypes.
-To address this need, automatic and semi-automatic methods have been proposed for panicle analysis in crops such as rice and sorghum (Kong & Chen, 2021; Zhou et al., 2019).
+To minimize measurement errors and improve the accuracy of genetic parameter estimates, it is essential to analyze many genotypes.
+To address this need, automatic and semiautomatic methods have been proposed for panicle analysis in crops such as rice and sorghum (Kong & Chen, 2021; Zhou et al., 2019).
 However, these methods often require panicles to be removed from the plants and analyzed under controlled laboratory conditions, which increases both labor and costs.
-In contrast, our pipeline provides a robust solution for analyzing panicles in a non-destructive manner during crop development under field conditions.
+In contrast, our pipeline provides a robust solution for analyzing panicles in a nondestructive manner during crop development under field conditions.
 This approach allows for the evaluation of panicles directly on the plants, accommodating variable field conditions, such as differences in light, angle, shadows, background color, and photographic devices, which often impact image quality.

-Phenotyping and quantifying panicle traits are crucial as they correlate with the yield of quinoa.
-Several studies have found a positive correlation between grain yield and both panicle length and panicle width (Benlhabib et al., 2016b; Maliro et al., 2017; Santis et al., 2018).
-We used the ratio between panicle Width and Length, which exhibits a 0.86 heritability at maturity (Lozano-Isla et al., 2023).
-The efficient estimation of quantitative-genetic parameters for panicle traits is critical for optimizing selection strategies.
+Phenotyping and quantifying panicle traits are crucial, as they correlate with the yield of quinoa.
+Several studies have reported positive correlations between grain yield and both panicle length and panicle width (Benlhabib et al., 2016b; Maliro et al., 2017; Santis et al., 2018).
+We used the ratio between panicle width and length, which is 0.86 heritability at maturity (Lozano-Isla et al., 2023).
+The efficient estimation of quantitative genetic parameters for panicle traits is critical for optimizing selection strategies.

 A significant limitation of our analysis was the absence of a scale in the images taken during the selection and registration field trials.
 This limitation prevented the use of absolute measurements, such as panicle length and width in centimeters, for quantitative genetic analysis.
 Consequently, we relied on a relative index derived from the ratio of panicle length to width.
 To address this issue, we included a subset of images from the seed production trial and updated the pipeline to incorporate images with barcodes and scales.
 These enhancements allowed us to extract panicle traits in centimeters directly from the barcodes and scales, significantly streamlining image processing and subsequent analysis.
 However, the updated model using scales was unable to accurately predict actual panicle lengths.
-This shortcoming is likely attributable to two key factors: (i) the limited number of images included in the model update training process, and (ii) the suboptimal placement of the scale, which was not uniformly distributed around the picture frame during image acquisition.
-To improve future implementations, we propose the use of a colored scale distributed around the board.
-This adjustment will enhance evaluation precision by reducing errors caused by color variations under different environmental conditions and variations in the angle of inclination during photo capture (Supplementary File 3, Lozano-Isla, (2024a)).
+This shortcoming is likely attributable to two key factors: (i) the limited number of images included in the model update training process and (ii) the suboptimal placement of the scale, which was not uniformly distributed around the picture frame during image acquisition.
+To improve future implementations, we propose the use of a color scale distributed around the board.
+This adjustment enhances evaluation precision by reducing errors caused by color variations under different environmental conditions and variations in the angle of inclination during photo capture (Supplementary File 3, Lozano-Isla, (2024a)).
 The incorporation of such a board is crucial for achieving more accurate analysis of images taken directly under field conditions.
-Despite these limitations, our pipeline is capable of large-scale analysis of panicle images, including those featuring panicles, barcodes, and colored scales.
+Despite these limitations, our pipeline is capable of large-scale analysis of panicle images, including those featuring panicles, barcodes, and color scales.
 Future analyses could also incorporate panicle density, described as lax versus compact, as a potentially valuable trait for breeding programs (Manjarres-Hernández et al., 2021).